 iv.
 The Chairman must be satisfied that the meeting is lawful.
-He does not need to have personal knowledge that the proper notices and summonses have been issued, but if complaints are made he must give a ruling based upon the essential justice of the matter.
-A meeting is not necessarily illegal because someone has not received a notice to which he is entitled, but where an irregularity appears to be intentional or important the meeting should be adjourned until it has been corrected.
+They do not need to have personal knowledge that the proper notices and summonses have been issued, but if complaints are made they must give a ruling based upon the essential justice of the matter.
+A meeting is not necessarily illegal because someone has not received a notice to which they are entitled, but where an irregularity appears to be intentional or important the meeting should be adjourned until it has been corrected.